 2.17.
-The RPME Department discharges its functions through a combination of financial, economic and technical analyses of the regulated entities, benchmarking of the service providers against comparable organisations internationally.
+The RPME Department discharges its functions through a combination of financial, economic and technical analyses of the regulated entities, benchmarking the service providers against comparable international organisations.
 It also commissions as needed, regular surveys of the state of competition in the various sectors.
-The Utility Monitoring Unit has primary responsibility for ensuring regulated entities are compliant with Office Directives, relevant legislation, licence conditions and tariff requirements as well as KPI's.
-Its activities provide the Office with on-going assessments of its regulatory effectiveness.
+The Utility Monitoring Unit has primary responsibility for ensuring regulated entities are compliant with Office Directives, relevant legislation, licence conditions and tariff requirements as well as agreed KPI's.
+It provides the Office with on-going assessments of its regulatory activities and effectiveness.
 The RPME Department also has responsibility for ensuring the incorporation of Regulatory Impact Assessments (RIA's) into regulatory decisions.

 - 2.18.
-The RPME Department, is engaged in the following activities: - commissions analyses of rate applications and makes recommendations to the Office; - provides policy advice to the Office and, through the Office, to the Government when so required; - provides the Office with technical and economic advice on matters of dispute between competing utilities; - commissions research on all aspects of utilities regulation; - commissions market and competition analyses; - produces and publishes various documents (consultative documents, notice of proposed rulemaking, position papers, working papers, policy advisories, determination notices, etc.) critical to the regulatory process; - engages with overseas counterparts for purposes of information exchange, and provides assistance and collaboration on regulatory matters; - represents the Office at various international fora; - monitors utility projects through progress reports etc.; - monitors service standards through reporting and customer feedback, surveys, etc.; - produces regular Regulatory Impact Assessments; - commissions periodic audits of specific functions of the utilities;
+The RPME Department, is engaged in the following activities: - commissions analyses of rate applications and makes recommendations to the Office; - provides policy advice to the Office and, through the Office, to the Government as required; - provides the Office with technical and economic advice on matters disputed between competing utilities; - commissions research on all aspects of utilities regulation; - commissions market and competition analyses; - produces and publishes various documents (consultative documents, notice of proposed rulemaking, position papers, working papers, policy advisories, determination notices, etc.) critical to the regulatory process; - engages with overseas counterparts for information exchange, and to provide assistance and collaboration on regulatory matters; - represents the Office at various international fora; - monitors utility projects through progress reports etc.; - monitors service standards through customer feedback, surveys, etc.; - produces regular Regulatory Impact Assessments; - commissions periodic audits of specific functions of the utilities;